5 people shot, injured at North Philadelphia block party

-PHILADELPHIA (WPVI) -- Police were investigating a shooting that injured at least five people late Saturday night in North Philadelphia.
+PHILADELPHIA (WPVI) -- Police were investigating after a Saturday night shooting left five people injured in North Philadelphia.

 Police said about 200 young adults were gathered near 9th and Parish streets for a block party.
 Once police were in the area, they heard gunshots, investigators said.